-- During March, we settled our forward equity sales under our ATM program that we entered into during 2019 by delivering 1,894,845 shares of common stock and receiving \$125.8 million in net proceeds.
+• During March of 2020, we settled forward equity sales under our ATM program that we entered into during 2019 by delivering 1,894,845 shares of common stock and receiving \$125.8 million in net proceeds.
 We used these proceeds for working capital and general corporate purposes.
-Under our current ATM equity offering program, we may sell up to \$500 million of common stock at prices determined by the market at the time of sale. - In order to further strengthen our financial position and balance sheet, to enhance our financial liquidity, and to provide financial flexibility to continue our business initiatives amid the evolving effects of the COVID-19 pandemic, in May 2020, we issued \$600 million of 10 year senior unsecured public notes at 3.70%, which priced at 99.805%.
-The proceeds of the offering were used to increase liquidity, including repaying the outstanding balance on our Line, and we expect the remaining proceeds will be used for general corporate purposes, including early repayment of a portion of our outstanding debt. - On August 3, 2020, the Operating Partnership notified U.S. Bank National Association, as trustee, of its intent to redeem on September 2, 2020 the entire \$300 million outstanding of 3.75% Notes due 2022.
-The redemption price will be determined in accordance with the applicable indenture and is expected to be approximately \$325.1 million including accrued and unpaid interest through the proposed redemption date and a make-whole amount as defined in such indenture. - As of June 30, 2020, we have a borrowing capacity of \$1.2 billion on our Line. - At June 30, 2020, our pro-rata net debt-to-operating EBITDAre ratio on a trailing twelve month basis was 5.6x.
+Under our current ATM equity offering program, we may sell up to \$500 million of common stock at prices determined by the market at the time of sale.

+- On May 11, 2020, we issued \$600 million of 10 year senior unsecured public notes at 3.70%, which priced at 99.805%.
+The proceeds of the offering were used to increase liquidity, including redeeming public notes and repaying the outstanding balance on our Line, and for general working capital purposes. - On September 2, 2020, we redeemed the entire \$300 million outstanding of 3.75% Notes due 2022 for a redemption price of \$325.1 million, including accrued and unpaid interest through the redemption date and a make-whole amount. - As of September 30, 2020, we have a borrowing capacity of \$1.2 billion on our Line. - At September 30, 2020, our pro-rata net debt-to-operating EBITDAre ratio on a trailing twelve month basis was 5.9x.